JustinBeckwith/gcx/README.md

 ##### --project
 Project Id of the GCP project.

+##### --target-dir
+The directory that contains the sources to be deployed.
+Defaults to the current working directory.

 ##### --trigger-bucket
 Google Cloud Storage bucket name.
 Every change in files in this